paultcochrane/blog-travis-ci-com/_posts/2014-08-11-new-cache-ui.md

 ## Cache fallback

 Please keep in mind: If you delete the cache for a branch other than master, the next build on that branch will fall back to the master cache instead of using an empty cache.
-This might be important if the master branch cache is causing issues, too.
+This is be important if the master branch cache is causing issues, too.